 Changes with TimeWhen you age or have children, there will be changes in your breast shape and volume.
 Generally, the skin loses its elasticity and thins, resulting in drooping of the breast, known as breast ptosis.
 This may require an uplift procedure or mastopexy to correct.
 Thinning of the skin and tissues covering the breast implant may result in the implant becoming palpable, showing signs of rippling or wrinkling.

 I use the highest quality Mentor breast implants that are owned by Johnson and Johnson.
 These are breast implants with a high safety track record that have been on the market for over two decades.
-We also use Motiva implants which also have FDA approval.
+They are one of the only brands with long-term published clinical results.

 Silicone is made from silica, which is the most common substance on earth.
 Heating silica with carbon dioxide forms silicon.
 This is then processed silicone which is a gel-like substance used in making breast implants.
 Silicone is commonly used in many household products, from creams to baby bottle teats.